AtaGenix Laboratories

 Mitochondrial autophagy induced by BmNPV infection

-For more information, visit www.atagenix.com.
-AtaGenix provides one-stop customized support from antibody/protein design to functional validation, covering custom antibodies, protein expression, phage display, and multi-platform validation.
+AtaGenix provides one-stop customized support from antibody/protein design to functional validation, covering custom polyclonal and monoclonal antibodies, protein expression, phage display, and multi-platform validation — including non-standard species (insect, plant, aquatic) where commercial antibodies are unavailable.
+Learn more at www.atagenix.com.

 Messages